merenlab/merenlab.org/projects/anvio/index.md

 ---
 # In a nutshell

 Anvi'o is an analysis and visualization platform for 'omics data.
-Pleasea find the methods paper here: [https://peerj.com/articles/1319/](https://peerj.com/articles/1319/)
+Please find the methods paper here: [https://peerj.com/articles/1319/](https://peerj.com/articles/1319/)

 # Important posts